Rishi Sunak under fire for ‘planning to recycle billions from IMF as aid money’

 “Because of the way SDRs work this money comes at barely any cost to the UK taxpayer.
 It's literally taking charity away from those most in need.”

-Two former Conservative international development secretarys have urged the chancellor to reconsider.
+Two former Conservative international development secretaries have urged the chancellor to reconsider.

 Andrew Mitchell, who also led the Tory rebellion against the aid cut, said the move would have a “devastating effect on humanitarian causes British people care about and send a terrible message about global Britain”.

-Justine Greening, in the role 2012-16, said: “Britain has already reduced its aid spend from 0.7 per cent to 0.5 per cent of gross national income.
-If we are to be a truly global Britain then we should now be focused on having the maximum impact with what remains.“
+Justine Greening, in the role from 2012 to 2016, said: “Britain has already reduced its aid spend from 0.7 per cent to 0.5 per cent of gross national income.
+If we are to be a truly global Britain then we should now be focused on having the maximum impact with what remains.”

 “It would be counter-productive to effectively even further reduce the aid investment that saves lives and keeps fragile states stable.”

-The Liberal Democrats' foreign affairs spokeswoman Layla Moran accused the government of sending “completely the wrong message” ahead of the Cop26 climate summit in Glasgow.
+The Liberal Democrats' foreign affairs spokesperson Layla Moran accused the government of sending “completely the wrong message” ahead of the Cop26 climate summit in Glasgow.

 “This Conservative government has dealt yet another damaging blow to Britain's global reputation, by recycling aid money to avoid helping the world's poorest people,” she said.

-The Treasury did not deny the plans, and a government spokeswoman said: “The UK is one of the leading international aid donors and this year we provided over £10 billion towards poverty reduction, climate change, and global health security.

-“We will return to the 0.7 per cent target when the fiscal situation allows.”
+The Treasury did not deny the plans, and a government spokesperson, said: “The UK is one of the leading international aid donors and this year we provided over £10bn towards poverty reduction, climate change, and global health security.
+We will return to the 0.7 per cent target when the fiscal situation allows.”

 Join our new commenting forum